KEY TAKEWAYS

 • Zoning classifications

 These can vary across municipalities.
 Recent legislative updates, like AB 881, have introduced easing to zoning restrictions, but it is still crucial to adhere to local regulations.
+Also, new in 2025: some municipalities now expedite standalone ADU applications when combined with solar-ready electrical plans.

 When creating your project design, you will need to think about zoning classifications, setback requirements, and local land use policies.
 Consult local planning departments and keep abreast of zoning updates.
 If you remain compliant when planning your project, you should be able to get the necessary permits and navigate the intricate ADU construction laws in California successfully.